As promised, here is a written Calayan Island itinerary along with other necessary details such as expenses.

 For the budget, we spent about P6000 each for this 5-day Calayan Island itinerary.

 To be honest I didn’t really bother asking how much is this and that.
 It feels nice to not be the organizer for a change.
 But I’ll try to write down the breakdown as I remember it.

 We chipped in P2500 each for a private van rental, which served as our round-trip transfer from Manila to Claveria and back.
 If you’re going to commute, the transportation cost is about P1000 one way (P850 for the bus, P170 for the van).
-Cheaper, but with the on-going road construction in Sta.
-Fe (which has been going on for forever), there’s a chance you’ll get stuck in traffic for hours.
+This is cheaper, but with the on-going road construction in Sta.
+Fe (which has been going on for forever, as of this writing), there’s a chance you’ll get stuck in traffic for hours.